nraboy/mongodb-stitch-hugo/README.md

 We want this to be an automated process every time we push our changes to GitHub, GitLab, or similar.

-For this example we'll be using GitHub and Travis CI, but with some adjustments, the same rules apply to other platforms and services as well.
+For this example, we'll be using GitHub and Travis CI, but with some adjustments, the same rules apply to other platforms and services as well.

-Create a new repository on GitHub and then sign into your Travis CI account.
+Create a new repository on GitHub and then sign in to your Travis CI account.
 You'll want to activate this project on Travis CI so events start happening when you push your code.

 Within Travis CI, open the settings for the particular project and navigate to the **Environment Variables** section.

 ![](travis-ci-env-variables.jpg "")

 The keys and values should look similar to what we've done a few times already.
 You'll want to take your public and secret API keys and add them to this section of Travis CI.
-Remember, the Gulp task looks for these variables so that way they aren't hard coded and sent to GitHub.
+Remember, the Gulp task looks for these variables so that way they aren't hardcoded and sent to GitHub.

 Once the project is active and the variables are set on Travis CI, we'll need to create a configuration file to be sent with our Git pushes.